 Who Can Do This Hike?

 Any person with “reasonable fitness.”
 It’s not a long hike but there are three rather steep, strenuous climbs.
 No technical climbing skills are necessary, just a sense of adventure.
 There are chains in the steeper sections (see the photos below) to assist hikers.
-Other than stepping out onto Kjeragbolten, there are no “dangerous” sections of the hike where you could slip and fall over the edge of a cliff.
+Beware, when it is wet, the climbs and descents can be slippery!

 Hiking to Kjeragbolten with Kids